2022 United States House of Representatives elections in Pennsylvania: District 3

 The 3rd district is based in west and south Philadelphia.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+40, making it the second most democratic leaning district in the nation (behind NY-13), and voted for Joe Biden by 81 points.
-Democrat Dwight Evans, who has represented the district since 2019, was most recently re-elected in 2022 with 95.1% of the vote.
+It had a PVI of D+40, making it the second most democratic leaning district in the nation (behind NY-13), and voted for Joe Biden by 81 points.
+Democrat Dwight Evans, who had represented the district since 2019, was most recently re-elected in 2022 with 95.1% of the vote.